Master of Education (Wellbeing and Positive Mental Health) (Progressive level entry)

 Recommended Study Pattern

-Students complete five core (compulsory) topics and seven option topics chosen from an extensive range of option topics available.
+Students complete at least five core (compulsory) topics, three specialisation option topics and four option topics chosen from an extensive range of option topics available.
 These topics aim to provide students with a wide range of opportunities to promote wellbeing and positive mental health in schools and early childhood services and undertake a research project.

-To complete the requirements of the Master of Education (Wellbeing and Positive Mental Health) (Progressive level entry), students must successfully complete five core (compulsory) topics and seven option topics chosen from an extensive range of option topics available.
+To complete the requirements of the Master of Education (Wellbeing and Positive Mental Health) (Progressive level entry), students must successfully complete five core (compulsory) subjects and seven subjects chosen from an extensive range of elective subjects available.